Bylaws of the Washington State Academy of Sciences

 Section 2.13.
 Removal.
 Any director may be removed at any time, with or without cause, by the affirmative vote of a majority of the members of the Board of Directors.

 Section 3.1.
 Designations.
 The officers of the Academy shall be the President, President Elect, Past President, Secretary, and Treasurer, elected from the membership, with an Assistant Secretary and Assistant Treasurer appointed as the Board may designate.
 The five elected officers shall serve as members of the Board of Directors together with the 12 members elected to the Board.
-A President Elect shall be elected each year and progress automatically in year 2 to President and in year 3 to Past President.
+The President serves a two-year term.
+A President Elect shall be elected every other year and progress automatically in years 2 and 3 to President and in year 4 to Past President.
 The Secretary and Treasurer shall be elected for 2-year terms each but in alternating years.
 The first election shall include a slate of nominees for President, President Elect, Secretary, and Treasurer, with the first Secretary elected for a 1-year term and the first Treasurer elected for a 2-year term, thereafter progressing to the alternating, 2-year terms.
 The Secretary and Treasurer may be elected for up to three successive, 2-year terms.
 In cases where a member of the Board is elected to one of the four offices of the Academy, the President with Board concurrence shall appoint a member of the Academy to serve out the remaining term of that Board member.

 Section 3.2.
 The President.
 The President shall preside at the annual meeting of the Academy and all meetings of the Board of Directors, shall have general supervision of the affairs of the Academy, and shall perform such other duties as are incident to the office or are properly required of the President by the Board of Directors.